varunjain3/EigenFaces/README.md

 There are 11 images per subject, one per different facial expression or configuration: center-light, w/glasses, happy, left-light, w/no glasses, normal, right-light, sad, sleepy, surprised, and wink.

-The database is publically available for non-commercial use.
-In order for us to track those using it, please fill in the following form.
-Let us know if you have any problems.
-(NOTE: This works only with Netscape 4.75 (and below) under Windows or Linux/Unix.
-It will NOT work with Internet Explorer or Netscape 6.)

 ## Technologies
 The project uses Python >= 3.5